 I believe the brain is a life-long endeavor: whatever the diagnosis, whatever the age, it's worth a try.

-All these principles are based on evidence based practice for effective treatment of oral and written language.
+These principles are based on evidence based practice for the effective treatment of oral and written language.